sleeplessinc/dadu/README.md

 ## Your Component

-When this "sent" message is received, it's now up to you to deal with it somehow, and to do so within 60 seconds, because the uploaded copy in "/tmp" is deleted after that much time.
+When th "cbSent" function is called with no error, it's now up to you to deal with it somehow, and you have to do so within 60 seconds.
+After that time, the uploaded copy in "/tmp" is deleted.

+One option is to for the browser to perform a XHR/Ajax call to a PHP script, supplying it the "remoteName".
+The PHP script can then copy the file from the "/tmp" dir to its final location.

+Another option is for the dadu server to be instantiated manually and given a callback function.
+That callback function can then do something with the uploaded file.
+See the "Server: Advanced" section below.

 ## Demo